alessandro-gentilini/knuth-interview-2006/README.md

 admissions requirements for undergrads, but they were fairly loose about admitting graduate students.
-I think they wanted to build up, you know, admit graduate students, so when you had graduate students, in a class, they usually didn’t know as much as the undergrads did, so if you would take a graduate course, you didn’t have as much competition, you know, and the teacher would recycle stuff, and all this.
+I think they wanted to build up, you know, admit graduate students, so when you had graduate students, in a class, they usually didn't know as much as the undergrads did, so if you would take a graduate course, you didn't have as much competition, you know, and the teacher would recycle stuff, and all this.
 So I started taking graduate classes, and you know, and all these hotshot undergrads would be taking the other classes.